scg-unibe-ch/ese2018-team7/README.md

 This application was developed for the [ESE course at the University of Bern](http://scg.unibe.ch/teaching/ese) in 2018.

+Documentation and further textual information can be found in our [project wiki](https://github.com/scg-unibe-ch/ese2018-team7/wiki) and in the README file for the [frontend](https://github.com/scg-unibe-ch/ese2018-team7/tree/master/frontend) and [backend](https://github.com/scg-unibe-ch/ese2018-team7/tree/master/backend).

 ## How to run
 Ensure that you have [Node.js](https://nodejs.org/en/) and NPM installed, then you can run the [install.sh](https://github.com/scg-unibe-ch/ese2018-team7/blob/master/install.sh) script.
 For further runs you can use the [start.sh](https://github.com/scg-unibe-ch/ese2018-team7/blob/master/start.sh) script.